EVGENY KHARADZE ABASTUMANI NATIONAL ASTROPHYSICAL OBSERVATORY

-Abastumani Astrophysical Observatory was founded in 1932 as the first alpine astrophysical observatory on the former Soviet Union territory.
-It is located on mountain Khanobili, about 240 km away from Tbilisi, and 30 km north-west of Akhaltsikhe, at an altitude of 1700 meters above sea level.
+Founded in 1932, the Abastumani Astrophysical Observatory was the first alpine astrophysical observatory in the former Soviet Union.
+It is located on Mount Khanobili, within 240 km from Tbilisi and 30 km northwest of Akhaltsikhe, at an altitude of 1700 metres above sea level.

-Later in the century, Russian scientists have repeatedly proposed to build a massive astronomical observatory near Abastumani, but only in the years 1930-1931, an appropriate location for the new observatory was selected is the southern part of Georgia by the special expedition of the Leningrad Astronomical Institute, Tbilisi Geophysical Observatory and other state institutions.
+Afterwards, Russian scientists repeatedly proposed building a large astronomical observatory near Abastumani, but it was not until 1930-1931 that a suitable site was selected in southern Georgia by an expedition jointly organized for this purpose by the then Leningrad Astronomical Institute, Tbilisi Geophysical Observatory and other state institutions.

 The Abastumani environs gained increasing attention due to its favourable observing conditions.
 However, the site of the ‘Glasenapp tower’ failed to meet the requirements of the new observatory.
 A new location had to be found with more space and equally favourable conditions.
 It was then that Mount Khanobili, providing extensive areas and offering better astronomical conditions, was ‘discovered’.

 The first observations were conducted in 1937 in a newly built structures equipped with telescopes.
 Observations were further advanced with the help of additional structures and facilities provided for this purpose.